How to Make a Mini Potting Shed – Easy DIY

 How to Make a Mini Potting Shed

-I couldn’t find any handles (they’re probably in a fridge somewhere) so we used an old stripped valve and copper saddles instead.
-To “age” the saddles Hubby used his blow torch to add a lovely old patina.
+I couldn’t find a handle I liked.
+They were all too boring.
+But we did have an old, stripped valve and two copper saddles in our stash that would do nicely.
+To “age” the saddles, Hubby used his blow torch to add a lovely old patina.

 Use a blow torch to age the copper